 Hybrid systems – the combination of Content-Based and Collaborative-Base based the recommendation

 All recommender systems, regardless of their underlying technology need to obtain user profile for their recommendation process.
-Some of those system are an application of a particular type of Knowledge Discovery in Databases (KDD) (Fayyad et al. 1996) technique how investigate the useable database for discovery the “best option” for the recommendation. in this paper we will not analysis or extend at this matter , instead we will focused on collecting stage and discuss on ways to obtaining their internal database also we offer different solution for obtaining the database and analysis in different approach by using graph’s .
+Some of those system are an application of a particular type of Knowledge Discovery in Databases (KDD) (Fayyad et al. [1996]) technique how investigate the useable database for discovery the “best option” for the recommendation.

 Graphs as data structures